vizzuhq/ipyvizzu-story/README.md

 story.play()
 ```
-Visit our [wiki](https://github.com/vizzuhq/ipyvizzu-story/wiki/1.-Tutorial#usage) site for more details and a step-by-step tutorial into ipyvizzu-story or check out our example [gallery](https://github.com/vizzuhq/ipyvizzu-story/wiki/2.-Examples).
+Visit our [documentation site](https://vizzuhq.github.io/ipyvizzu-story/docs/tutorial.html#Usage) site for more details and a step-by-step tutorial into ipyvizzu-story or check out our example [gallery](https://vizzuhq.github.io/ipyvizzu-story/examples.html).

 # Environment support

-ipyvizzu-story can be used in a wide variety of environments, visit our [wiki](https://github.com/vizzuhq/ipyvizzu-story/wiki/3.-Environments) site for more details.
+ipyvizzu-story can be used in a wide variety of environments, visit our [documentation site](https://vizzuhq.github.io/ipyvizzu-story/docs/environments.html) site for more details.

 # Contributing